PuceBaboon/ESP_Power_Save/README.md

    optimistic.
-Real world conditions always tend to be (a lot!) less than ideal, but even so, this project should provide both a workable protection method for the battery and a steady stream of loggable status data.
+Real world conditions always tend to be (a lot!) less than ideal, but even so, this project should provide both a workable protection method for the battery and a steady stream of loggable status data (not to mention yet another attack vector for my home network).
 Batteries not included.
-Some assembly (but no assembler) required.*
+Some assembly (but no assembler) required.
+May contain nuts.*